Abdul-1a/data-analytics-portfolio/README.md

 <h3 align="center">A passionate Data Analyst from India</h3>

 Aspiring data analyst with a strong math and statistics background and extensive experience analyzing data through rigorous course work.
-Over two years of academic experience using data analysis software such as R and Python as well as experience wrangling data in Microsoft Excel.
+Over two years of academic experience using data analysis software such  Python as well as experience wrangling data in Microsoft Excel.
 A self-starter who can dig into the technical details but also has no problem explaining things to non-technical stakeholders.

 <h3 align="left">Connect with me:</h3>